 Amsterdam used to be the gay capital of Europe, though it probably lost that title many years ago.
 But luckily it’s still a very diverse, welcoming, and open city.

 Portugal is up and coming!
-Last year, Spartacus released their gay travel index with Portugal jumping from the 27th place to the first place.
-Together with Sweden and Canada, Portugal it is the most friendly country for LGBT travelers.
+In 2019, Spartacus released their gay travel index with Portugal jumping from the 27th to the first place.
+Together with Sweden, Malta, and Canada, Portugal, is the most friendly country for LGBTQ+ travelers.
 How amazing is that?

-Same-sex sexual activity has been legal in Portugal since 1983.
-And since 2010 you can marry in Portugal as a same-sex couple.
-Portugal definitely is an LGBTQ+ friendly country and you can find LGBTQ+ communities all around the country with the biggest ones in Lisbon and Porto.
+Gay activity has been legal in Portugal since 1983.
+And since 2010 you can marry in Portugal as a gay couple.
+Portugal definitely is an LGBTQ+ friendly country, and you can find LGBTQ+ communities all around the country, with the biggest ones in Lisbon and Porto.

 Lisbon has a lot to offer.
 From beautiful beaches and nature to amazing architecture, delicious food, and Portuguese culture: Lisbon has it all.
 It’s the perfect city for a city trip, but also for relaxing on the beach.

 All beaches are LGBTQ+ friendly, but Beach 19 is especially popular under gay men, sadly there isn’t a specific lesbian beach as far as we know.

 In the city, there’s one street in the neighborhood Bairro Alto where you will find the pink street of Lisbon: Rua Barroca.